Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization

 Let us define

 then rearranging \eqref{eq:bound2} gives

-Combine the above result with the lower bound of $\eta_t$ from \eqref{eq:stepsize} proves the global $Q$-linear convergence.
-Now consider the exact line search variant.
-We have that this variant results in an objective no larger than the left-hand side of \eqref{eq:qlinear} so all the results hold for the exact line search variant as well, thus finishing the proof. \end{proof}
+Combining the above result with the lower bound of $\eta_t$ from \eqref{eq:stepsize} shows the desired $Q$-linear convergence rate.
+As of the exact line search variant, it produces an objective no larger than the left-hand side of \eqref{eq:qlinear}, so the same rate holds. \end{proof}